 Visual supports, such as visual schedules and timers, facilitate task completion and transition management.

-Sensory accommodations, including noise-canceling headphones and fidget tools, alleviate sensory overload and promote attention regulation.
+Sensory accommodations, including noise-cancelling headphones and fidget tools, alleviate sensory overload and promote attention regulation.

 Collaboration between caregivers, educators, and mental health professionals ensures comprehensive support and intervention tailored to the individual’s needs.